martin9000andersen/dolphin-perforce-plugin/README.md

 Notes
 =====
-The plugin has a runtime dependency on P4 (The Perforce Command-Line Client), you probaly already got this if you are using Perforce on the pc.
-However it can be found here: http://www.perforce.com/product/components/perforce_commandline_client
+The plugin has runtime dependencies on P4, P4V, and P4VC version 2012.1 or later, you probaly already got this if you are using Perforce on the pc.
+However it can be found here: http://www.perforce.com/

-The user needs to ensure that the environment variable P4CONFIG is set and that a coresponding file is placed in the toplevel directory under Perforce control.

 The user needs to ensure that the environment variable P4CONFIG is set and that a coresponding file is placed in the top-level directory under Perforce control.